MUSC Student Handbook

 - Provides regular email communication about opportunities in the community and organization initiatives

-Our mission is to provide an interprofessional forum for students to gather, exchange ideas, and foster a multidisciplinary approach to practical prevention of chronic diseases including cancer, diabetes, cardiovascular, obesity, neurological, autoimmune, and reproductive disorders.
-We seek to translate sound scientific and clinical data into sensible, accessible, and sustainable measures for all members of our community, with an emphasis on plant-based nutrition and avoidance of common toxins, such as endocrine disruptors.
+Our mission is to provide an interprofessional forum for students to exchange ideas about practical prevention of chronic diseases such as cancer, diabetes, obesity, neurological conditions, and reproductive disorders.
+We seek to translate sound scientific and clinical data into accessible and sustainable measures for all members of our community, with an emphasis on plant-based nutrition and avoidance of common toxins.

 Determinants of disease are largely set in the womb and during childhood development, making these critically important times for prevention to be a priority.
-Even once disease has developed, these measures can potentially limit further progression by addressing the underlying imbalances that manifest as illness, counteracting inflammation, strengthening the body's natural defenses, and aiding in therapeutic success.
+Even once disease has developed, progression can be minimized by counteracting inflammation and strengthening the immune system.

-We hold monthly meetings and our activities include discussions of recent research (we encourage students to present), hosting guest speakers, creating a prevention pocket guide, organizing community education and outreach projects, cooking preventive meals, demonstrations of DIY non-toxic products, gardening at the MUSC Urban Farm, and holding social/fundraising events.
+Our activities include discussions of recent research (we encourage students to present at our meetings), hosting guest speakers, creating a prevention pocket guide, organizing community education and outreach projects, cooking preventive meals, demonstrations of DIY non-toxic products, medicinal gardening, and holding social/fundraising events.

 By objectively exploring the connections between rising rates of human disease and environmental health, we hope to serve as a local platform for raising awareness and providing prevention-based solutions.